suhaninimje/QuantumScriptLang/EDIT_THIS_ONLY.md

 - Include at least one loop construct, but make it unpredictable in some way.
 - Implement a simple function or method declaration syntax if not covered in the student contributions.
 - Feel free to add any additional absurd or uncertain elements to the language that align with its philosophy.
+- DO NOT use any real coding language items in the "code". it should only be what you make upand what is defined above.

 ## Task